Trump not ready to commit to election results if he loses

 “They love their flag, it represents the South, they like the South.
 That’s freedom of speech.
 And you know, the whole thing with ‘cancel culture,’ we can’t cancel our whole history.
 We can’t forget that the North and the South fought.
 We have to remember that, otherwise we’ll end up fighting again.
 You can’t just cancel all,” Trump said.

-Wallace challenged Trump on some of his claims and called out the president at time, such as when Trump falsely asserted that “Biden wants to defund the police.”
+Wallace challenged Trump on some of his claims, such as when Trump falsely asserted “Biden wants to defund the police.”
 The former vice president has not joined with activists rallying behind that banner.
 He has proposed more money for police, conditioned to improvements in their practices.

-Trump continues to insist that Biden “signed a charter” with one of his primary rivals on the left, Sen. Bernie Sanders of Vermont.
-At one point in the interview, Trump calls on aides to bring him documentation to support his assertion.
-Trump, however, is unable to point to language from a Biden-Sanders task force policy document released this month by the Biden campaign.

-The president argued there were no viable alternatives if the government ever tried.
+The president argued there were no viable alternatives if the government tried.
 “We’re going to name it after the Reverend Al Sharpton?”
-Trump asked, referring to a prominent civil rights leader.
+Trump asked, referring to the prominent civil rights leader.
 “What are you going to name it?”

 Trump, 74, stuck to a campaign charge that Biden, 77, is unable to handle the rigors of the White House because of his age.
 As for polls showing the incumbent is trailing, Trump noted he was thought to be behind for much of the 2016 contest.
 “I won’t lose,” he predicted.

-The president and top advisors have long accused Biden of using the pandemic as an excuse to stay in “his basement” in his Delaware home.
-Biden has indeed shifted much of his campaign online, but frequently travels in Delaware and Pennsylvania, organizing speeches and small gatherings with voters and community leaders that are within driving distance of his home.
-Biden’s campaign says it will begin resuming normal travel and campaign activities, but only when health officials and state and local authorities say it is safe.
+The president and top advisers have long accused Biden of using the pandemic as an excuse to stay in “his basement” in his Delaware home.
+Biden has indeed shifted much of his campaign online but frequently travels in Delaware and Pennsylvania, organizing speeches and small gatherings with voters and community leaders within driving distance of his home.
+Biden’s campaign says it’ll begin resuming normal travel and campaign activities when health officials and state and local authorities say it’s safe.

 Case are rising because people are infecting each other more than they were when most everyone was hunkered down.
 The percentage of tests coming back positive for the virus has been on the rise across nearly the entire country.